Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Eva.md

 ### 2025-6-6 -
 worked on displaying the XP and started level stuff.
 Then worked on debugging another null pointer exception

+### 2025-6-7 -
+worked on fixing levels and main menu

+### 2025-6-8 -
+worked on special candies and finalizing program